Rush is out at a charity event, but he will be back on Monday.

 And that's why Putin doesn't fear anything.

-Do you think if Putin the the most likely explanation for this is that some of Putin's goons made an error of judgment and shot the wrong plane out of the sky?
+Do you think if Putin the most likely explanation for this is that some of Putin's goons made an error of judgment and shot the wrong plane out of the sky?

 So it's a serious error.

-A big big nothing.
+A big, big nothing.

 I have nothing to fear about.

-I should go quiet for a bit, but then I would forget it and I can start killing my enemies and annexing territory all over again, the guy is going to do nothing.
+I should go quiet for a bit, but then I will forget it and I can start killing my enemies and annexing territory all over again.

-He he watched Obama, he grasped the passivity.
+He grasped the passivity.

 And so it doesn't matter how many, you know, how many guys jet into Kiev.

-That'd be pretty cool souvenir, wouldn't it?
+That'd be a pretty cool souvenir, wouldn't it?

-Wow, you shoot an airliner out of the sky, and then you get to it and you steal the black box, and then you're the only one you and your pals are gonna be the only ones who've ever gonna be able to hear any of the chit chat that's on there.
+Wow, you shoot an airliner out of the sky, and then you get to it and you steal the black box, and then you're the only one.

-And people sometimes think, you know, oh, you know, all this foreign stuff, it doesn't matter, America doesn't need that.
+And people sometimes think, you know, oh, you know, all this foreign stuff.

-There isn't a single thing made in this country in case you haven't noticed.
+There isn't a single thing made in this country, in case you haven't noticed.

 Everything at Walmart is made in China.